AI Use Cases/Construction

 The Problem

 HR teams at general contractors field dozens of compliance questions daily - about OSHA 29 CFR 1926 standards, prevailing wage classifications under Davis-Bacon, worker classification for tax purposes, safety incident documentation, and state-specific labor law variations.
 These questions arrive via email, Slack, in-person at the trailer, and through project management systems like Procore, creating fragmentation.
 Manual routing to compliance officers or external counsel delays answers by 24-72 hours, and inconsistent responses across job sites expose the firm to audit risk and citation exposure.
-The HR team spends 40% of their week answering the same questions repeatedly instead of strategic workforce planning.
+Ask your HR lead how much of the week goes to answering the same questions again and again instead of workforce planning - most can tell you without checking.

 Revenue & Operational Impact

 When compliance answers are slow or contradictory, superintendents make decisions without guidance - misclassifying workers, under-documenting safety incidents, or failing to capture prevailing wage requirements on public projects.
 This cascades into back-office rework, penalty exposure, and insurance premium increases.
-A single OSHA citation for improper safety documentation can cost $15,000 - $30,000; repeated wage classification errors trigger Department of Labor audits and wage restitution claims.
+A single serious OSHA citation carries a five-figure penalty under OSHA's published schedule, and citations rarely arrive alone; repeated wage classification errors trigger Department of Labor audits and wage restitution claims.
 Project margins compress because HR cannot scale guidance without scaling headcount.

 Why Generic Tools Fail